lgsump/digital-florilegium/_terms/Time.md

 <h6><center>Picture from <a href="https://www.blueridgebotanic.com/blog/florilegium">Blue Ridge Botanic.</a></center>
 <hr>
 <br>
-<h4>Below is all the annotations that are linked to the theme of time throughout the different examples.
+<h4>Below are all the annotations that are linked to the theme of time throughout the different examples.
 Unfortunately, the code for the ability to listen/watch all of the media together on this page is still in progress.
-However, this page can still act as a experience bank and visual picture of how each piece we've looked at regards to this theme after going through it all. </h4>
+However, this page can still act as an experience bank and visual picture of how each piece we've looked at regards to this theme after going through it all.</h4>